 As of April 19, the Federal Trade Commission (FTC) had logged more than 455,000 consumer complaints related to COVID-19 and stimulus payments, 71.4 percent of them involving fraud or identity theft.
 These scams have cost consumers $413 million, with a median loss of $343.

 Fraudsters are using the full suite of scam tools — phishing emails and texts, bogus social media posts, robocalls, impostor schemes and more — and closely following the headlines, adapting their messages and tactics as new medical and economic issues arise.

-For example, with the government granting emergency authorization of the first COVID-19 vaccines, federal and state agencies are warning of a flood of vaccine scams, with phony websites and email campaigns promising easy and early access to coronavirus shots.
-Authorities also anticipate a fresh wave of stimulus scams with Congress approving new rounds of relief payments, enhanced unemployment benefits and small business loans.
+For example, with the COVID-19 vaccination in full swing, federal and state agencies are warning of a flood of vaccine scams, with phony websites and email campaigns promising easy and early access to coronavirus shots.
+Authorities also anticipate a fresh wave of stimulus scams as the $1.9 trillion Amercan Rescue Plan Act brings a new round of relief payments, enhanced unemployment benefits and small business loans.

-Here are some coronavirus scams scams to look out for.
+Here are some coronavirus scams to look out for.

 The Department of Health and Human Services (HHS) says consumers should be on the lookout for these signs of vaccine scams:

 - Requests that you to pay out of pocket to receive a shot or get on a vaccine waiting list

 - Ads for vaccines in websites, social media posts, emails or phone calls